paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-067-child-abuse-prevention-and-treatment-and-adoption-reform.md

 (6) **Collaborations between child protective service entities and domestic violence service entities** — The Secretary may award grants to public or private agencies and organizations under this section to develop or expand effective collaborations between child protective service entities and domestic violence service entities to improve collaborative investigation and intervention procedures, provision for the safety of the nonabusing parent involved and children, and provision of services to children exposed to domestic violence that also support the caregiving role of the non-abusing parent.

-**(b) Discretionary grants** In addition to grants or contracts made under subsection (a) of this section, grants or contracts under this section may be used for the following:
+**(b) Discretionary grants** In addition to grants or contracts made under subsection (a), grants or contracts under this section may be used for the following:

 (1) Respite and crisis nursery programs provided by community-based organizations under the direction and supervision of hospitals.